eustimac/libsodium-net-implementation/README.md

 libsodium-net-implementation
 ============================

-Implementation of C# wrapper for Sodium (fork of NaCl)
+Implementation of C# wrapper for Sodium (which is a fork of NaCl)